czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 ## **2. Company research**

-It is useful to know some background information about the company you are writing for so as to understand how to write in the company’s voice.

-Things to think about are:

-* What is their story?
-How did they start their business?
-What are their achievements?
+* What is your story?
+How did you start your business?
+What are your achievements?
-* What are their business goals?
+* What are your business goals?
-* Who are their competitors?
+* Who are your competitors?

 ## **3. Product Research**

 Let's say you’re selling a product.
-You really should know everything about that product before you write about it.
-Ideally, you should be using that product yourself.
+You really should know everything about your product before you write about it.
 What are its features and benefits?
 How did using the product change your life?

 ## **4. Your target audience**